TheOmegaCarrot/supple/README.md

 # What is this?

-This is a small header-only library providing various handy utilities.
+This is a small header-only library providing various handy utilities, with no dependencies beyond a compliant C++ standard library.
 Some may not be handy, and may just be me having a neat idea.
 Some loosely inspired by the STL, some just my ideas.
 This library is written for C++17, but does work with later standards.